microbiomedata/NMDC_documentation/docs/tutorials/run_workflows.md

 >
 >&nbsp;&nbsp;&nbsp;&nbsp;Question 2:  List the **genera** that are called by all three tools in the Top 10.
 >
->&nbsp;&nbsp;&nbsp;&nbsp;Question 3:  Open a full window of the Krona plot at **species level** from the taxonomy classification tool Centrifuge.
-What percentage of the sample is estimated to be _Pseudomonas aeruginosa_?
+>&nbsp;&nbsp;&nbsp;&nbsp;Question 3:  From the Krona plot shown from the taxonomy classification tool Centrifuge results at **species level**, what percentage of the sample is estimated to be _Pseudomonas aeruginosa_?

 ### Assembly